Multi-tenant webhook architecture

 Summary

-- Offload webhook delivery infrastructure to a specialized service
+- Offload webhook delivery to a specialized service

-- Provide users with detailed delivery logs and retry capabilities
+- Give users delivery logs and retry controls

-- Scale to handle billions of events across millions of projects
+- Scale to billions of events across millions of projects

-The label-based routing system (labels) enables flexible filtering without requiring complex query languages, making it perfect for hierarchical multi-tenant structures (users, groups, organizations, projects, etc.).
+The label-based routing (labels) handles flexible filtering without a query language.
+It fits hierarchical multi-tenant structures (users, groups, organizations, projects) well.